Bhavana-s-iiitb/ASIC-Design/Lab Activities.md

 The sum of numbers from 1 to 20 is displayed as shown<br>
 ![A5](https://github.com/user-attachments/assets/b6c230f3-de57-4586-ad71-ec8df1f71fc7)

-# Lab 2 Executing program using RISCV compiler
+# 2 Executing the c program using riscv64
 ### Command to run the program using RISCV compiler:<br>
 ``riscv64-unknown-elf-gcc -ofast -mabi-rv64i -o sum1ton.o sum1ton.c``<br>
 `spike pk sum1ton.o`<br>